robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 Clearly visible due to the indentation by four spaces, the body of the test cases contains the keywords that are called to execute the test case.
 In the test case body, some keyword calls have arguments that are separated by two or more spaces from the keyword name.

-Empty lines are allowed and encouraged to structure data files and make them more readable.
-In this example, the sections are visibly separated by two empty lines, and the tests are separated by one empty line.
-Empty lines are technically not relevant and are ignored while parsing the file.

-By default, each expression in a suite or resource file is terminated by a line break, so that in each line only one expression is possible.
-However, for better readability or in the case of documentation for adding line breaks, expressions can expand over multiple lines if they are continued with `...` (three dots) and a separator (multiple spaces) at the beginning of the next line, potentially being indented.
-See the suite documentation as an example.

 The following tests will be executed in the order they are defined in the suite file.
 First, the `Login User With Password` test case will be executed, followed by the `Denied Login With Wrong Password` test case.

 Example Suite File Content `robot_files/TestSuite.robot`: